ankitguptabk/PG-LIFE/README.md

-Sure, I can help you create a README file for your GitHub repository.
-Here is a template that you can use and customize as needed:

----

 # PG LIFE

 Welcome to the PG LIFE repository!
 This project aims to provide a comprehensive platform for managing PG (Paying Guest) accommodations, making it easier for students and working professionals to find and manage their living arrangements.